GhostAIDLP/GhostAI_DLP/REALTIME_LOGGING.md

 # 🔍 Real-time Logging & Analytics System

-> **Comprehensive data keeping strategy for GhostAI DLP SDK with PostgreSQL, Redis, and Streamlit dashboard**
+> Default logging uses SQLite.
+PostgreSQL, Redis, and the Streamlit dashboard are optional components you can enable for advanced, real-time analytics.

 ## 📋 Overview